 Still, the delay here was rather beautiful, especially where the paint was peeling away and revealing colors underneath.
 In the gymnasium, Graffiti artists such as Aires were recently tagging new work along with many more in the gymnasium.
 The school had three floors, the most interesting probably being the main floor and basement levels because of the variety of vandalism and tagging.
 Nearly everywhere I looked holes were punched in the walls or entire sections were removed to get to the copper wiring.
 It was hard to even imagine what the classrooms looked like before all of this happened.

 The most interesting shots, in my opinion, were the gymnasium, auditorium, and room in the basement with an obscure blue staircase marked “4th grade.”
-Climbing from a 3rd-floor classroom allows for roof access, which gave an excellent view of the debris below.
+Climbing from a 3rd-floor classroom allows for roof access, which gives an excellent view of the debris below.
 A blue sign still hangs in the front of the school which clearly states that the school was established in 1916.
-The school was open a total of 90 years, closing its doors in 2006 due to a decrease in population and other maintenance issues.
+The school was open for a total of 90 years, closing its doors in 2006 due to a decrease in population and other maintenance issues.